sharang-ramana/Customer-Onboarding/README.md

         cd Backend
         mvn spring-boot:run
         ```
-        Now the Backend should be exposed via `8080` port `http://localhost:8080/` and also the `customer` table will be created in the postgres database with necessary columns.
+        Now the Backend should be exposed via `8080` port `http://localhost:8080/` and also the empty `customer` and `customer_enriched` table will be created in the postgres database with necessary columns.

 # Demo